 Two drivers of this growth are particularly important.
 The first is that machine learning is being applied more broadly.
-This technology, which sometimes seems like "magic," will increasingly be applied in situations where failures can have disastrous consequences, such as systemic damage to the economy or even loss of life (see 6.2 Safety).
+This technology, which sometimes seems like "magic," will increasingly be applied in situations where failures can have disastrous consequences, such as systemic damage to the economy or even loss of life (see the Safety section of Chapter 6).

 The second driver is that the most advanced and accurate approaches to machine learning are also the least interpretable.
-This is an inevitable consequence of the interpretability/ accuracy trade-off discussed in 2.6 Accuracy and Interpretability.
+This is an inevitable consequence of the interpretability/accuracy trade-off discussed in the Accuracy and Interpretability.

+section of Chapter 2.
 Competitive pressure will require more and more businesses to use these accurate black-box models, which will result in the more widespread use of model-agnostic interpretability techniques.

-7.1 Near Future
+Near Future

 In the next one to two years, we expect to see approaches like LIME in increasingly wide use.
 In the short term, our prototype could be applied to essentially any binary classifier of tabular data, and become a powerful internal tool.
-Indeed, the basic idea may become a commodity vendor machine learning technology (see 5.2 Data Science Platform).
+Indeed, the basic idea may become a commodity vendor machine learning technology (see the Data Science Platforms section of Chapter 5).

-With a little extra work, LIME's output could be use to generate natural language explanations that can be shown to non-technical end users.
+With a little extra work, LIME's output could be used to generate natural language explanations that can be shown to non-technical end users.
 For example, suppose a product recommender were able to give an explanation of its recommendations that was both accessible and accurate.
 Then, a user dissatisfied with the recommendations could correct the model's misunderstanding, perhaps by marking a piece of content as unliked.